dhoyle/splicedocs-jekyll/pages/MLManager/Intro.MLManager.md

     </tr>
 </tbody>
 </table>

+For more information about logging information in the ML Manager, see the [ML Manager API](mlmanager_api.html) topic.

 ML Manager organizes runs into *experiments*; each experiment groups runs together for a specific task; for example, you might experiment with using  different machine learning models in different runs, to compare results.